-PHA provided public notice of the FY 2022 MTW Annual Plan (and the FY 2021 Plan Amendment previously noted) and posted the Plan and Amendment on its website.
-A thirty-day public comment period to allow for resident and general public review was provided from October 30, 2020 through November 30, 2020.
-A virtual, online public hearing was held on November 18, 2020 attended by 12 participants including members of the public and PHA staff.
-PHA also conducted a virtual, online meeting on November 12, 2021 with resident leadership to discuss proposed Plan contents and provide additional opportunities for resident input.
-This meeting was attended by 20 participants including resident leadership and PHA staff.
+PHA provided public notice of the FY 2023 MTW Annual Plan (and posted the Plan and Amendment on its website).
+A thirty-day public comment period to allow for resident and general public review was provided from November 2 through December 2, 2021.
+A virtual, online public hearing was held on November 15, 2021 attended by three (3) participants.
+PHA also conducted a virtual, online meeting on November 10, 2021 with resident leadership to discuss proposed Plan contents and provide additional opportunities for resident input.
+The meeting was attended by 50 participants, including resident leadership and PHA staff.